minjaesong92/data-analytics-projects/README.md

 This project was done on AWS EMR on a Spark-Jupyter notebook.
 The relevant course for this project was Big Data Analytics, and our professor had introduced us to AWS and some of their incredible data solutions.
 This project required use to utilize cloud resources for storage, preparing, processing, analyzing, and for visualizations.
+I would like to thank my partner, Stephen A., for helping with this project.

 ## Toughest Road to Championship
  - [Road to NBA Championship]()

- This project was inspired by my interest in wanting to know which NBA championship was the most difficult in terms of competition.
+ This project was inspired a Youtube video made my "JxmyHighroller" where he explains using data, metrics, and visualizations to portray the toughest road to a NBA Championship.
+This project is based on my interest in wanting to see for myself the actual results while doing some explanatory analysis.
+I was hoping to find some new points or trends while going through the data and metrics in the video using Python.